argonne-lcf/nekRS-ML/README.md

 ## Offline Training Example
 #### Producing the Files Required for Consistent GNN Training/Inference
 The Python component for GNN training is located in `3rd_party/gnn`.
-The GNN model is defined in `gnn.py`.
+The main code containing the setup and training loop is found in `main.py`, and the GNN model is defined in `gnn.py`.
 The config file is located in `conf/config.yaml` -- the GNN in this demo is configured for the "large" model setting described in the paper.

 Before executing training iterations, a preprocessing step is required, which parses the graphs described above and appends to the `gnn_outputs_poly_1` folder an additional set of files (for each rank) containing the halo node information.
 These additional files define the halo nodes and facilitate the halo exchanges across sub-graph boundaries.
 To produce these files, run the following on an interactive node:
 ```